TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ### Fork the main repo.

+As a COMPAS developer, you are highly encouraged to create your own personal fork of the Main repo.
+This serves as a public-facing 'sandbox' of your current work, where you can share partially-developed ideas and projects with others who might be interested in assisting.

-While logged in, go to the TeamCOMPAS/COMPAS repo and click on `Fork` in the upper-right corner.
+On Github, go to the TeamCOMPAS/COMPAS repo and click on `Fork` in the upper-right corner.
 This will create a copy of the current state of the TeamCOMPAS/COMPAS repo, including all branches and all commit histories, and place it in your profile as your personal Fork, identified as <your-username>/COMPAS.

 Since this is your personal repo, you can be as organized or scatter-brained as you wish here.
 If you work best with 50 branches, obscure names, and code scraps everywhere, have at it.
-You can also give or take away access to any other collaborators who you might wish to share your work with.
+You can also give or take away access to any other collaborators who you might wish to contribute.
+Note that for public repositories, your code will still be read-only for everyone who is not a collaborator.

-### Clone from your remote repo locally
+### Clone from your remote fork to your local repo

+Once your fork is created, you'll want to connect it to your local repository.
+In the terminal, navigate to your COMPAS git repo and type:

+`git remote add <fork-nickname> <remote-fork-url>`

+The <remote-fork-url> can be found on your remote repo under the same green 'Clone or Download' button as before.
+If you have ssh configured, it will be similar to `git@github.com:reinhold-willcox/COMPAS.git`.
+The <fork-nickname> is your choice, but should be informative, e.g `reinhold_fork`.

+---

+## 3. Day to Day commands

 ### Basic commands for navigating local git